Automorphisms of Locally Compact Groups, Symbolic Dynamics and the Scale Function: Essentially Wandering Systems

 \begin{definition} Let $X$ be an infinite topological space and $T$ a homeomorphism from $X$ to itself.
-The system $(X,T)$ is \textit{totally wandering} if the number of points in $X$ with a compact $T$-orbit closure is finite. \end{definition}
+The system $(X,T)$ is \textit{essentially wandering} if: \begin{enumerate} \item the number of points in $X$ with a compact $T$-orbit closure is countable and each point is periodic; \item it contains points with a noncompact orbit closure. \end{enumerate} \end{definition}

-Some examples of such systems follow.
-The first example is where $X$ is countable and discrete.
-The next two are more interesting.

-\begin{example} Let $X = \mathbb{Z}^2$ and $T$ be defined by the matrix
+\begin{example} Let $\mathcal{G} = \mathbb{Z}^2$ and $T$ be defined by the matrix

+Every point $(0,n)$ for $n \in \mathbb{Z}$ is a fixed point for $T$ but every other point has a noncompact orbit closure. \end{example}

+\begin{example} Consider the 3-adic numbers, $\mathbb{Q}_3$, expressed as the subset of $\{0,1,2\}^\mathbb{Z}$ consisting of the sequences that are eventually all zeros to the left.
+A group operation is defined by coordinate by coordinate addition in base 3 with a carry to the right.
+The automorphism, $\sigma^{-1}$, is multiplication by 3 which is the inverse of the usual shift on the sequences.
+If we choose for $\mathcal{H}$ the subgroup of sequences that are zero for all coordinates to the left of the time zero entry, we produce the essentially wandering, countable state Markov shift defined by the transition graph below where $\bar{0}$ means zeros from that coordinate to the left.

 \end{example}